MikaeI/metallicss/README.md

 MetalliCSS is a tiny, dependency-free JavaScript library that makes your CSS shine.

 Using the library is as simple as adding the class metallicss to an element, and using CSS properties for configuration.
+The effect will auto-adapt to the elements size, border-radius and background color.

 **✨ [Interactive demo](https://www.metallicss.com)**